gulfiliz/gulfiliz.github.io/_posts/2026-04-09-renormalization-group.md

 Natural if $$m_{SUSY} \sim \text{TeV}$$.

 LHC found no SUSY at the TeV scale.
-Either SUSY is at higher mass — less natural — or SUSY does not solve the hierarchy problem.
+Either SUSY is at higher mass, less natural, or SUSY does not solve the hierarchy problem.

 **Compositeness / Little Higgs:**
-The Higgs is a composite particle — a pseudo-Goldstone boson — at a scale $$\sim 1$$ TeV.
+The Higgs is a composite particle, a pseudo-Goldstone boson, at a scale $$\sim 1$$ TeV.
 The quadratic divergence is cut off at the compositeness scale.